ydsundman/FixItNowOrDeleteIt/README.md

 Are you ready to prioritize and fix the bug?
 If so, then fix it now.
 If not, then delete it.

 It's that simple.
-When it comes to bugs, you have two options: Fix it now or delete it.
+When it comes to bugs, you only have two options: Fix it now or delete it.

 We hope the resources below will help you enjoy your journey to zero bugs.